 PART TWO – Lesson 03.02

-For this assessment, you must conduct your research and interviews and then write the first 250 words of your feature story.
+You must conduct your research and interviews and then write the first 250 words of your feature story.

 List and explain how you have used your research sources here.

 Provide the name of your interviewee, the date of your interview, and the responses you got from your interviews here.